nicholasschirmer/payroll/README.md

 ## Issues using reduce functionality due to user error

 - Lost some time to my stupidity and forgetting to pull the data asyncronously.

+## Repeat data

+- in my persuit to make data generation as fast as possible I accidentally duplicated data